SpellholdStudios/NTotSC/README.md

 To reach the new areas via worldmap, you need to install BP-BGT-worldmap for BGT after NTotSC and start a new game.
 For BG:EE and EET, the worldmap mod is no longer needed but you still need to start a new game to see the mod areas on your worldmap.
 Thank you to AstroBryGuy for providing the worldmap tweak for BG:EE!

-Note: For downloading the current version from GitHUb, make sure you go to the releases page and download the [latest release of this mod!](https://github.com/SpellholdStudios/NTotSC/releases)
+Note: For downloading the current version from GitHub, make sure you go to the releases page and download the [latest release of this mod!](https://github.com/SpellholdStudios/NTotSC/releases)

 [Read the Readme](http://spellholdstudios.github.io/SpellholdStudios.github.io/readmes/readme-ntotsc.txt)